sheshantsinha/winter_development_challenge/README.md

     function letsDevelop() {

     //We will give you multiple task.
 Out of which you have to choose one and start developing.

+    superBonus()

+    }

+    function superBonus() {
+    // If you implement machine learning in mobile apps or web app, you will get extra attention and points.
     }